MichaelCretignier/TACS/README.md

 ## Installation

 Download the directory and try to run THE_TCS_main.py with your own Python installation.
-If bug, install a Python environment:
+If it crashes, install a Python environment:

  [Mac M4 Chip] Python environment (Conda install) (Python 3.12.5)